uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 If we set `strict` to `false` (which it is by default), this code will (surprisingly) compile.

-However if we turn `strict` on, we get the errors that you would expect from what you learned in the previous sections of the TypeScript chapter:
+However, if we turn `strict` on, we get the errors that you would expect if you remember what you've learned in the previous sections of the TypeScript chapter:

 ```ts
 src/index.ts:9:17 - error TS7006: Parameter 'x' implicitly has an 'any' type.